andriesbron/Cneurons/readme.md

 Example: [Strings and organ](https://github.com/andriesbron/Cneurons/tree/master/examples/stringsandorgan)

-Demonstrates a workflow for detecting sound using autocorrelation, in this case, strings in E from cathedral organ in A recorded from Garageband.
+Demonstrates a workflow for detecting sound using autocorrelation, in this case, strings in E from cathedral organ in A recorded in Garageband.